 These terroirs are the jewels of the Alsatian vineyard, illustrating its diversity and richness.

-The wines from the Grands Crus of Alsace offer an incredible diversity of profiles (texture, aromas, sweetness, etc.).
+Wines from the Alsace Grands Crus offer an incredible diversity of profiles (texture, aromas, sweetness, etc.).
 It is therefore only natural that they pair wonderfully with many gastronomic specialties.
-Whether it is seafood, meats, or spicy dishes, these exceptional wines reveal all their complexity when perfectly matched.
-Here is a short guide to enhance these Alsatian treasures at the table.
+Whether it’s seafood, meats, or spicy dishes, these exceptional wines reveal all their complexity when perfectly paired.
+Here is a brief guide to enhance these Alsatian treasures at the table.

 With a Grand Cru Riesling

-Generally dry, straight, racy, and mineral, Grand Cru Riesling pairs wonderfully with iodized flavors.
-Seafood platters, sushi, or even gratinéed oysters thus find in it an ideal companion.
-For the more powerful and rich ones, a pairing is also possible with roasted poultry or matured cheeses.
+Generally dry, precise, distinguished, and mineral, Grand Cru Riesling pairs wonderfully with briny flavors.
+Seafood platters, sushi, or even gratinéed oysters thus find an ideal companion in it.
+For the more powerful and full-bodied ones, a pairing is also possible with roasted poultry or aged cheeses.

 With a Grand Cru Gewurztraminer

 With a sweet Gewurztraminer, richer dishes will be necessary, such as a lamb tagine with dried fruits or a Moroccan pastilla.
-The aromatic intensity of this type of wine also makes it ideal with foie gras, as it pleasantly balances its creaminess, as well as with strong cheeses like Munster or Roquefort, softening their intensity.
+The aromatic intensity of this type of wine also makes it ideal with foie gras, whose creaminess it pleasantly balances, as well as with strong cheeses such as Munster or Roquefort, softening their intensity.

 With a Grand Cru Pinot Gris

-A Grand Cru Pinot Gris, dry and structured, is generally a success when paired with sauced dishes such as veal blanquette, morel risotto, or poultry in cream sauce.
+A Grand Cru Pinot Gris, dry and structured, is generally a success when paired with sauced dishes such as veal blanquette, morel risotto, or creamy poultry.

-A sweet Pinot Gris will be better suited alongside sweet and savory dishes such as duck à l’orange, chicken tagine with roasted apricots, or caramel pork.
-Finally, when it reaches even higher levels of sugar concentration, as is the case with Vendanges Tardives (Late Harvest), Pinot Gris then becomes an exceptional partner for pan-seared foie gras, fig tart, or desserts with dried fruits.
+A sweet Pinot Gris will find its place best alongside sweet and savory dishes such as duck à l’orange, poultry tagine with roasted apricots, or caramel pork.
+Finally, when it reaches even higher levels of sugar concentration, as is the case with Late Harvest wines, Pinot Gris then becomes an exceptional partner for pan-seared foie gras, a fig tart, or desserts with dried fruits.

-Tender creamy chicken, an exquisite pairing with an Alsace Pinot Gris
+Chicken with creamy sauce, exquisite pairing with an Alsace Pinot Gris

 With a Grand Cru Muscat